connervieira/Predator/DOCUMENTATION.md

                 - The 'view' function allows the user to view the metadata and entries in a particular database.
                 - The 'edit' function allows the user to change the name, description, and author of a database.
                 - The 'survey' function allows the user to add entries to the database by filling out the entry elements specified when the database was created.
-            - In this mode, Predator doesn't required a camera to be connected, but a GPS is required.
+            - In this mode, Predator doesn't required a camera to be connected, but a GPS is highly recommended.
+If GPS is disabled, then Predator will prompt the user for the current location coordinates every time an entry is added to a database.
     - Select a mode by entering the number associated with it in the selection menu.
 3. Set preferences
     - Next Predator will prompt you to set your preferences for this session.
 The settings you are prompted for will change depending on the mode you choose.
 Below are the preference menus you'll see for all modes.